i-on-project/core/docs/implementation/integration-testing.md

 * benevolent towards slight changes
     - e.g. the order of the JSON properties
     - e.g. trailing spaces of the JSON object

+# Conclusion
+In my opinion, Spring Boot tests would be the better option to implement the integration tests.
+Spring Boot tests appear to have better performance and provide very useful information for debug.

+However, the results achieved are mostly limited to the framework's implementation, as opposed to the "homemade" integration tests which may be improved by hand.
+Further, Spring Boot will have framework specific lingo making it harder to read and modify for newcomers.
+All integration tests will have to be reimplemented should the source code be refactored for use with a different framework/environment.